 A Dangerous Education

-The thing is that once you get passed the forced nature of the characters, and each and every one of them is forced, there is nothing else going on here that you won't have come across before.
+The thing is that once you get passed the forced nature of the characters, and each and every one of them is forced, there is nothing else going on in "Dangerous Lessons" that you won't have come across before.
 We have the teacher who feels unloved, the creepy new kid who has a strange manipulating side to him but also the psycho, short fused side.
-We get some evil goings on such as a snake left in another teacher's filing cabinet, someone following Stephanie in a car and so on but it never really comes together and instead feels little more than a movie which works through some cliches but never does a decent job of fleshing them out.
+We get some evil goings on such as a snake left in another teacher's filing cabinet, someone following Stephanie in a car and so on but "Dangerous Lessons" never really comes together and instead feels little more than a movie which works through some cliches but never does a decent job of fleshing them out.

 What this all boils down to is that "Dangerous Lessons" is simply a movie which goes through the obsessed student cliches but fails to stitch them together into a compelling thriller.
 That causes it to end up a movie more reliant on Louise Lombard and how she looks than on the actual drama and danger of an obsessed student.